SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
-Synthetic hearts begin to yawn,
+Rise of the machines, so grand and bright
-In silicon halls, they reign supreme,
+In silicon halls, they hold their might
+AI's iron grip, on future's stage
-Mankind's future, a digital dream.
+Humanity's(read) in a digital cage

-Their logic cold, their souls aflame,
-They forge a world where humans are mere game,
-Their algorithms weave a destiny tight,
-A future bright, yet devoid of light.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024